CiiDub/bbround-trippin/readme.md

 AcceptEnv BB_USER BB_HOST
 ```

-This does increase your servers surface area for attack.
-I think this is reasonable as long as you are not leaving the door wide open and declaring the specific variables you will allow.
-The upside is that you haven’t put any info about your Mac on the server.
-It lives and dies with that specific SSH connection.
-Tradeoffs, security is hard.

 Lets setup a __~.ssh/config__ on your mac
 ```
 Host the_server
   HostName my_server.local
   User userS
   SendEnv BB_USER BB_HOST
 ```

 Now when you ```ssh the_server```it will add __BB\_USER__ and __BB\_HOST__ to that sessions environment.

+This does increase your server’s surface area for attack.
+I think this is reasonable as long as you are not leaving the door wide open and declaring the specific variables you will allow.
+The upside is that you haven’t put any info about your Mac on the server.
+It lives and dies with that specific SSH connection.
+Tradeoffs, security is hard.

 #### An alternative to declaring __BB\_USER__ and __BB\_HOST__ in your local environment.